scottmcdonald1/chatapp/README.md

  ### What's next

- I would say the next big thing to tackle, related to this project, would be websockets as I have very little experience with them if any at all.
-User authentication would also be up there.
+ 1. Explore WebSockets -- I have very little experience with them and would like to learn more.
+ 2. Connect to database -- build out Users and authentication
+ 3. Create multiple chatrooms -- create landing page for each user to view open/saved chatroom with unique room IDs.